radius-project/blog/radblog/content/posts/2024/bicep-merge/index.md

 ## How to Get Started

-The following diagrams highlight the new process for generating Radius types and using Radius end-to-end.
+The following diagram highlights the updated flow for using Radius end-to-end.

-{{< image src="images/radius-types-generation-flow.png" alt="Radius Types Generation Flow" width="600" >}}

 {{< image src="images/radius-e2e-flow.png" alt="Radius End-to-End Flow" width="600" >}}